 First: Put Together a Furniture Cleaning Kit

-- plastic scrapers – for stickers and other sticky residue
+- plastic scrapers – for stickers and other sticky residues

 - small cleaning brush – for loose dirt